 - Assisting members and approved OAA speakers who wish to work or deliver educational material related to obstetric anaesthesia, in low and middle income countries where reimbursement of expenses is limited.

-12 grants will have a maximum value of £750 each.
-These will be awarded in aliquots of 4 grants, 3 times a year.
+Twelve grants will have a maximum value of £750 each.
+These will be awarded in aliquots of four grants, three times a year.
 Applications should be submitted by January 31st, May 31st and September 30th.
 If the total grants available during one period are not awarded, they will be rolled over to the next period.

 Applications for grants to aid specific overseas ventures, up to a maximum of £1000 per project, will also be considered.
 The total number of grants available will be reviewed on an annual basis by the Research & Grants Committee.

 - Applicants must have been OAA members for at least one year at the time of application (in exceptional circumstances, applications from members of less than one year will be considered if accompanied by a letter of support from a member of at least one year’s standing).